AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-group-stages.md

 >[!IMPORTANT]
 >
->**After the buying group stages model is published, it cannot be updated or deleted.** Make sure that what you have is correct before you publish the model.
+>**After the model is published, it cannot be updated or deleted.** Make sure that what you have is correct before you publish the model.

 1. Review the defined stages and transitions carefully.